154th FSS Receives 2023 Major General Eugene L. Eubank Award, Among Other Distinguished Honors

+Building on the remarkable achievements that led to their receipt of the Major General Eugene L. Eubank Award, members of the 154th FSS have been lauded for their outstanding contributions, earning several other top honors from the NGB.
+These accolades further underscore the unit's excellence and the exceptional caliber of its personnel:

+● Force Support Reserve Component Company Grade Officer of the Year (Installation Level): Capt.
+Tina T. Kanatus is the first known Guardsman to take home this national-level award for the second year running, demonstrating unparalleled leadership and adaptability.
+Beyond her exceptional performance in assignments within the Pacific Air Force’s Inspector General Team and her instrumental role in the administration of Talisman Sabre, her ongoing management of accountability for Joint Task Force-Red Hill stands as a testament to her enduring impact and invaluable contributions to mission success.

-Col. Glen Hayase, 154th Mission Support Group deputy commander and 154th Force Support Squadron commander, recognizes Senior Master Sgt.
-Hyurn Chu, who was selected as the 2023 Force Support Reserve Component Senior Non-Commissioned Officer of the Year (Installation Level), March 2, 2024, at Joint Base Pearl Harbor- Hickam, Hawaii.
-Chu and his strategic leadership have been a cornerstone in elevating the HIANG's combat readiness, notably through his pivotal roles in Exercise Talisman Sabre, operations Spartan Shield and Enduring Sentinel.
+● Force Support Reserve Component Senior Non-Commissioned Officer (SNCO) of the Year (Installation Level): Senior Master Sergeant Hyurn Chu and his strategic leadership have been a cornerstone in elevating the HIANG's combat readiness, notably through his pivotal roles in Exercise Talisman Sabre, operations Spartan Shield and Enduring Sentinel.
 His direct involvement in training and leading Airmen not only showcased logistic prowess but also significantly bolstered international defense collaboration and combat efficacy, marking a definitive impact on global security dynamics.

-(U.S. Air National Guard photo by Tech.
-Sgt.
-John Linzmeier)
+● A1 Special Recognition Team (Installation Level): The 154th FSS Fatality Search and Recovery Team’s rapid deployment and successful operation in the wake of the State of Hawaii’s deadliest wildfire exemplify their exceptional readiness and efficiency, conducted through the most challenging of circumstances.
+Covering an expansive area and delivering crucial closures to affected families, their actions highlight an unmatched level of preparedness and commitment to helping those in need.

+“All the members of the 154th FSS team are worthy of awards, particularly over the past few years,” said Arfman.
+“We’ve gained additional F-22s, stood up an Air Defense Group, and took on two new weapon systems in the space arena, all while not gaining any additional manpower in the support units.
+They are the definition of doing more with less.
+Capt.
+Kanatus and Senior Master Sgt.
+Chu are at the forefront of their success.”

 |Date Taken: